NaosaikaDevelopment/LAPAI_Project_Experimental/README.md

 on this case im gonna using unity engine to demonstrate how to implementation AI to Game development. to use it on C# you can paste my program template for AI on file named ```Template_Program_AIResponsForGameEngine.cs``` and you can see the detail on ```ImplementationGameDevelopment.mp4```

+##Info: This project will be hiatus due I who created this project, don't have time to continue developing it for a while because I am in a language course for Ausbildung